 Kaitiaki is a 24/7 Youth Justice residential programme for young males detained in Oranga Tamariki custody.
 The programme offers placement in two group homes for up to eight weeks with a focus on reduced reoffending and rehabilitation into mainstream society.
 With locations in Northcote and Otara, Kaitiaki is a safe haven for young people.

-Who can be placed in the Group homes?
+Who can be placed in our homes?

 Since 2010 our group home in Otara has opened its doors to over 1000 young males.
-Caring for up to 5 young people at any given time, the team of trained youth workers review client placements 24/7, with engagement that gears the young people towards positive reintegration in their family/whanau and communities.
+Caring for up to five rangatahi at any given time, the team of trained youth workers review client placements 24/7, with engagement that supports the rangatahi in having a positive reintegration with their family/whānau and communities.